-Their standard checking account packs a punch with no monthly fees, no minimum balance requirements, and no overdraft fees.
-You can get earlier access to your paycheck, and if you deposit a check, you can get instant access to funds – although fees may apply to use this feature.
+Its standard checking account packs a punch with no monthly fees, no minimum balance requirements, and an overdraft grace period.
+You can get earlier access to your paycheck, and if you deposit a check, you can get instant access to funds, although fees may apply to use this feature.

-Their savings account comes with a $5 monthly charge – but there are multiple ways to avoid it, including having a qualifying checking account.
-The APY is set at 0.01% and comes with features such as Smart Savings to help you reach your financial goals faster.
+Fifth Third’s savings account comes with a $5 monthly charge, but there are multiple ways to avoid it, including having a qualifying checking account.
+The APY isn’t the most impressive, but the account comes with features such as Smart Savings to help you reach your financial goals faster.

 - Free checking account